lsst-sims/legacy_sims_survey_fields/doc/index.rst

 The galactic plane region is determined by an envelope as shown in the following graphic.

 .. image:: /_static/sims_survey_fields/galactic_plane_envelope.png
-    :target: ../../_static/sims_survey_fields/galactic_plane_envelope.png
     :alt: Galactic Plane Region Definition

 It is specified by three values::

   maxB
       This is the value of the maximum extent of the envelope in terms of galactic latitude (degrees) at the galactic longitude of zero degrees.

   minB
       This is the value of the minimum extent of the envelope in terms of galatic latitdue (degrees) at the galatic longitude specified by endL

   endL
       This is the end of the galactic plane envelope in terms of galactic longitude (degrees).